hrk00007/Spring-Boot-Revision-Sheet/README.md

 7. What is Starter class OR Bootstrap class?
 8. What is application.properties?
 9. What is alternative of application.properties?
-10.What are the build information files in Starter Project?Types of build information files?
+10. What are the build information files in Starter Project?Types of build information files?
 11. What are the uses of build information files?
 12. What inside of pom.xml(MAVEN)?
 ---